 Family Floater Policy:

 A policy where a single sum insured covers all the members of the family.
-So with one family floater policy
+So with one floater family health insurance

 Pre - Hospitalization Expenses: